About the Founder

 One successful calculator became ten.
 Ten became fifty.
 Fifty became over one hundred and fifty individual websites, each solving a specific problem for a specific group of people.
 At one point, I was ranked among the top ten Google Publishers in New Zealand, not through spending, but through relentless attention to what people actually needed.

 As the web evolved, managing over one hundred and fifty standalone sites became unsustainable.
-Maintaining top rankings, keeping content accurate, and delivering a consistent experience across that many properties was taking more energy than building new tools.
 I saw the opportunity to do something better: bring everything together under one roof.

 Along the way, several projects took on a life of their own.

 PropertyPrice.co.nz brought property price transparency to the New Zealand market at a time when that information was difficult to access.
-Over 400,000 people used it.
-It changed the way everyday Kiwis could understand what was happening in their own neighbourhoods.
+Over 400,000 people used it because the information had always existed; it had just never been made accessible to ordinary Kiwis.

-Calculate.co.nz now houses over 100 free calculators and over 100 financial literacy guides, covering everything from PAYE and GST through to mortgage comparisons, KiwiSaver projections, retirement planning, student loans, and investment analysis.
+Calculate.co.nz now houses over 203 free calculators and over 129 financial literacy guides, covering everything from PAYE and GST through to mortgage comparisons, KiwiSaver projections, retirement planning, student loans, and investment analysis.
 Every tool is designed with two principles: simplicity and accuracy.
+People trust this site with their biggest financial decisions.
+That trust is earned through accuracy, every single time, on every single calculator.

-The calculators are built specifically for the New Zealand market, using current rates and legislation.
 The guides are written to be understood by anyone, regardless of financial background.
 No jargon walls.
 No assumptions about what you already know.
+If a teacher uses one of these guides in a classroom, that is the highest compliment this site can receive.

 The site is also part of a broader family of resources.
-In 2023, I launched Realtor.co.nz with what is now a dedicated team of fifteen.
+In 2023, I launched Realtor.co.nz with what is now a dedicated team.
 Realtor.co.nz is New Zealand's leading property transaction literacy website.
 Whether you are buying, selling, or building property in New Zealand, we have your back with a heap of resources and insights built just for you.
-Our mission is simple: to help you navigate the property transaction process with ease by breaking down all that complicated, confusing property stuff into easy, manageable steps.
 My own experience building a home in Canterbury fed directly into the platform's Builder Guide, ensuring it contained real, practical, firsthand knowledge rather than generic advice.

 Everything on this site is free, and it will stay that way.
 The commitment I made fifteen years ago, that access to clear financial knowledge should never depend on what someone can afford, is the same commitment that guides every new calculator, every new guide, and every update published here today.

 I work on Calculate.co.nz from a small village in Canterbury.
-The team that supports the broader vision spans continents.
+Good tools do not need a corner office.
+They need someone who cares enough to keep building.
 The ambition is not small.
 But the purpose is simple: help people make better decisions by giving them the tools and information to do so, and never charge them for it.

 If Calculate.co.nz has helped you answer a question, plan a decision, or feel a little more confident about your finances, then it is doing exactly what it was built to do.